Srol/kinja-archive/readme.md

 **Important**: this attempts to intelligently filter content, so some of your text, especially using unusual features like attributions, may be left behind.

+**ALSO**: Pages without titles and pages with Unicode (emoji, non-ascii characters) are probably not going to work yet, sorry.

 Python 3.7 is recommended.
 Not sure how far back this would go.

 You'll need library bs4 as well.